Candidate48/junit4Wiki/Pull-Requests.md

 First, you may want to merge from master (see **Merging from master** above).

-If you have not merged from master, you can simply use `git rebase` to squash commits
+If you have not merged from master, you can simply use `git rebase` to squash commits:

     git checkout your-branch
     git rebase -i master